Fran89/K2Status/README.md

 This K2 Status program is compiled for 64bit Intel, but can be compiled easily in any 32bit computer.
-It has been written in QT and C++ in order for to full compatibility for other platforms. ~~The binaries provided here are statically linked to the latest QT sources (5.3)~~ 32Bit statically link version availible in the master branch for a previous version.
+It has been written in QT and C++ in order for to full compatibility for other platforms.
+The 32Bit statically link version availible in the master branch for a previous version (I will update soon).
 A fully naitive 64bit (dinamically linked) version is provided and run in the newest Ubuntu distros.

 ===